runcodes-icmc/guides/deployment/compose-single/README.md

 This isn't a very well defined step, as it will wildly vary depending on your setup and necessities.
 But, if it is important for you to have backups, you should probably look into it.
 The main directories you should backup are: `/opt/run.codes/seaweed` (uploads) and `/opt/run.codes/postgres` (database).

+### Step 6: Default admin user

+By default, the application will create a user with the following credentials:

+- E-mail: `admin@admin`
+- Password: `?6MgoQik`

+With it, you'll be able to setup the application and create other users, professors and administrators.

+Make sure to change the password and e-mail of this user as soon as possible.